getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Pretty cool, right?

 But is `{ x, .. }` leaving off the `x: ` part or leaving off the `: x` part?
-As we'll see shortly, we're actually leaving off the `x: ` part when we use the shorter syntax.
-That may not seem like an important detail, but you'll understand its importance.
+We're actually leaving off the `x: ` part when we use the shorter syntax.
+That may not seem like an important detail, but you'll understand its importance in just a moment.

 If you can write the shorter form, why would you ever write out the longer form?
 Because that longer form actually allows you to assign a property to a different variable name, which can sometimes be quite useful: